Wireless Survey

 Diagnostic Wireless Survey

-Diagnostic Wireless Surveys are conducted by our surveyor on-site and are intended to indetify and diagnose issues with existing wireless networks.
+Diagnostic Wireless Surveys are conducted by our surveyor on-site and are intended to indentify and diagnose issues with existing wireless networks.

 The surveyor will utilise a number of different tools, depending on the nature of the issue being investigated.